Hedensted Municipality: Overview

-The coastal town municipality south of Aarhus, and sandwiched in between Horsens and Vejle, and bordering Ikast-Brande Municipality to the northwest, covers an area of 551.36 km² and has a total population of 47,099 (1.
-January 2022).
+The coastal town municipality south of Aarhus, and sandwiched in between Horsens and Vejle, and bordering Ikast-Brande Municipality to the northwest, covers an area of 551.36 km2 and has a total population of 48,167 (1.
+January 2025).
 The main town and the site of its municipal council is the inland town of Hedensted.
-Its mayor from 1 January 2018 is Kasper Glyngø, a member of the Social Democratic Party.
-The first deputy mayor is Hans Kristian Skibby from the Danish People's Party.
+Its mayor from 1 January 2022 is Ole Vind, a member of the centre-right Venstre party.

 On 1 January 2007, as a result of Kommunalreformen ("The Municipal Reform" of 2007), the former Juelsminde municipality and most of Tørring-Uldum municipality, where one parish, Grejs, in a local referendum 19 April 2005 chose to become a part of Vejle Municipality, was merged with the former Hedensted municipality that existed from 1970 until 2006.

 The municipality is part of Business Region Aarhus and of the East Jutland metropolitan area, which had a total population of 1.378 million in 2016.